 The right questions are how and why?
-It’s the first mid-engined Ferrari to completely ditch the manual, it looks way too aggressive for a Ferrari and it’s been made obsolete by its successors.
+It’s the first mid-engined Ferrari to ditch the manual completely, it looks way too aggressive for a Ferrari, and it’s been made obsolete by its successors.

 While all that might be true, there’s one thing.
-Right now, there’s a new generation of future collectors growing up and the Ferrari 458 will be their adolescent dream.
-To the new generation, the manuals won’t matter, and neither will production numbers, ample by Ferrari’s standards.
+Right now, there’s a new generation of future collectors growing up, and the Ferrari 458 will be their adolescent dream.
+The manuals won’t matter to the new generation, and neither will production numbers, ample by Ferrari’s standards.
 As cars change, collectors do too.

-In the next ten years, the prospect of a somehow affordable Ferrari will clear out a number of examples, leaving the second-hand market with fewer and fewer pristine, well-cared examples.
+In the next ten years, the prospect of a somehow affordable Ferrari will clear out several examples, leaving the second-hand market with fewer and fewer pristine, well-cared examples.
 Right now, there’s plenty on the market, so it might be time to get one, whether for driving or investing purposes.

 For the collectors sticking to tradition, it’s good to know that the 458 Italia is the last of the naturally aspirated V8 kin.
 The 458 Speciale and the 458 Speciale Aperta are definitely the variants to consider.
 These two are the ultimate expressions of the 458 nameplates, and it also helps that they are just a blast to drive.